Last updated:

 Does Bank of America Accept ITIN?

-Bank of America is one of the most reliable options for ITIN holders because it has thousands of branches across the U.S., strong Spanish-language customer service, and a dedicated account tier designed for customers with no prior U.S. banking history.
+Bank of America is a practical option for many ITIN holders because it has thousands of branches across the U.S., strong Spanish-language customer service, and an account tier designed for non-residents and non-citizens with no prior U.S. banking history.

 Bank of America offers three checking account tiers under its Advantage Banking product.
 All three are available to ITIN holders.